 Spreads move so if you know which side of the bet you prefer, be ready to hop in when the line moves in your favor.

 At the end of the day, successful handicappers have many strategies, and key numbers are one of them.
-This doesn’t mean you ignore the rest of tools at your disposal.
+However, this doesn’t mean you ignore the rest of the tools at your disposal.